 “Why did you do that?”
 I asked her, astonished, as we walked.

 The bar virtuoso enthusiastically approved our choice and launched himself on the shelf behind his back.
 I saw him doing three somersaults, four pirouettes, and five Wushu poses, after which he threw a few bottles at himself, let a couple of glasses chase them, broke half of the glassware in the process, and soon two cocktails and a vodka soda appeared on the counter.
-Right after that, the acrobat took a mutated banana that was bigger than an English cucumber, cut the tips off with a mini-machete like a skillful coconut harvester, chopped up a slice into each cocktail glass like a master samurai, set the drinks on fire like a devoted pyromaniac, extinguished them feverishly like a broken fireman who was saving the Federal Reserve Bank of New York from the flames, and finally pushed the glasses to us, showing us that all his fingers were still intact.
+Right after that, the acrobat took a mutated banana bigger than an English cucumber, cut the tips off with a mini-machete like a skillful coconut harvester, chopped up a slice into each cocktail glass like a master samurai, set the drinks on fire like a devoted pyromaniac, extinguished them feverishly like a broken fireman who was saving the Federal Reserve Bank of New York from the flames, and finally pushed the cocktails to us, showing us that all his fingers were still intact.
 We gasped with amazement, grabbed our drinks, said “cheers” to each other, and drank.
 I actually gulped down my Caracas all at once.
 Then I coughed loudly.

 “Well, how do you like it here?”
 I asked Jill after a while, still coughing.